Tips to Maintain Your Wood Deck

 When cleaning wood railings, apply cleaner and scrub from the bottom up.
 If you start from the top, you’ll splatter the cleaning solution onto dry wood and likely leave lasting marks.

-Leave the deck to dry for 2 days before moving on to staining, sealing, or painting.
+Leave the deck to dry for two days before moving on to staining, sealing, or painting.

 Related Reading: How to Refinish a Deck: Essential Steps and Tips